|

 access of the poor to basic economic and social services, expanded employment

 for urban poor, and, family planning.
+III.Key

 Objectives: The overarching goal is reduction of poverty and general